Jeimer Candelario Player Props: Nationals vs. Phillies

-Jeimer Candelario -- with a slugging percentage of .564 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Zack Wheeler on the mound, on July 1 at 4:05 PM ET.
+The Washington Nationals, including Jeimer Candelario and his .605 slugging percentage over his past 10 games, take on starting pitcher Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Phillies.
+In his previous game he had a one-hit performance (1-for-3) against the Phillies.

 Jeimer Candelario Game Info & Props vs. the Phillies